Gladstone in the News

 The Gladstone Institutes is gratified to receive media attention from around the globe.
 Check out the highlights of recent press coverage of Gladstone scientists and research.
 For other news, please be sure to follow us on Facebook and Twitter.

-John B. Gurdon transferred DNA between a tadpole and a frog to clone the first animal.
+John B. Gurdon transferred DNA between a tadpole and a frog to cloned the first animal.
 Shinya Yamanaka used Gurdon’s concept to turn ordinary skin into potent stem cells.
-Both won the Nobel Prize for medicine today.
+Both won the Nobel Prize for medicine Monday.

 Sir John Gurdon from the U.K. and Shinya Yamanaka from Japan were announced Monday as this year’s medicine prizewinners for their work on turning adult cells back into stem cells.

 British scientist John Gurdon and Japanese researcher Shinya Yamanaka shared the 2012 Nobel Prize in physiology or medicine Monday for experiments separated by almost 50 years that provide deep insight into how animals develop and offer hope for a new era of personalized medicine.